Does InboxPolicy Have a Free Plan?

 How does this compare to ZeroBounce's 100 free verifications a month?

-ZeroBounce offers 100 free verifications a month plus a marketing dashboard and a spam-trap/abuse database, at roughly $8.00 per 1,000 credits after that.
+ZeroBounce offers 100 free verifications a month plus a marketing dashboard and a spam-trap/abuse database, at roughly $9.90 per 1,000 on subscription (or $19.50 pay-as-you-go) after that.
 InboxPolicy has no equivalent free monthly allotment, since its model is pay-per-call from the first request.

 The trade-off: ZeroBounce's free tier suits occasional, small-volume checking through a dashboard.
 InboxPolicy's per-call pricing suits agents making send or no-send decisions programmatically, where a fixed $0.01 cost per fresh check and no signup step matter more than a monthly free allowance.